 How often does it happen?
 Ask how many meals the customer eats each day AND how often assistance is provided for each meal.
-What is the reason for any help provided?
 Ask questions that invite the customer or caregiver to tell you the reason help is needed.
 Here are some suggestions: What difficulties does the customer have while eating, if any?
 Please tell me more about how much help the customer needs during each meal.
 Tell me about any limitations that prevent the customer from being able to cut their food and open containers.
 You said that you have trouble swallowing your food.
 Please tell me more about the trouble you have.